anushka1623/Roll-a-Ball/README.md

 ## Play The Game

-In order to play the game, first clone the repository locally.
-Then go to Builds>RollaBall.exe  :star:
+In order to play the game, first clone the repository locally.(#play) Then go to Builds>RollaBall.exe  :star:

 This will start the game in your PC.